Scezaquer/dubious-programming-language/README.md

 Reassignments can only have a variable, a dereferenced address, an array element or a struct member as left hand side.

+Similarly to functions, structs and enums are both defined everywhere, even before they are declared.
+This allows circular definitions and recursive structures.

 ## Enums

 Enums are discrete types whose value can be one of in a list of user-defiend values.